scrim-network/BRICK/README.md

 * SIMPLE (Greenland ice sheet)
 * GSIC-MAGICC (Glaciers and small ice caps)
 * TE (thermal expansion)
-* GMSL (Rahmstorf 2007, global mean sea level emulator)
-* Van Dantzig flood risk assessment (Van Dantzig, 1956)

 ### An important note:

 The `master` branch contains the latest and greatest codes, including bug fixes and code enhancements relative to the model versions used in the [Wong et al 2017](http://www.geosci-model-dev-discuss.net/gmd-2016-303) and [Bakker et al 2017](https://www.nature.com/articles/s41598-017-04134-5) studies.

-Those codes may be found, respectively, in the branches `BRICKms` and `robustslr`.
+Codes for these other studies may be found in the branches (e.g., `BRICKms` and `robustslr` for the ones mentioned above), or external repositories when noted.
 Thus, using codes from the `master` branch is advised.

-The `fastdy` branch contains codes including an emulator for the potential fast disintegration of the Antarctic ice sheet.
-This model enhancement will be brought into the `master` branch in due time.

 ## Directory structure